dcbaker/cython/docs/src/quickstart/install.rst

-For one-time builds, e.g. for CI/testing, on platforms that are not covered by one of the wheel packages provided on PyPI, it is substantially faster than a full source build to install an uncompiled (slower) version of Cython with
+For one-time builds, e.g. for CI/testing, on platforms that are not covered by one of the wheel packages provided on PyPI, it is substantially faster than a full source build to install an uncompiled (slower) version of Cython0 with

 ::

-    pip install Cython --install-option="--no-cython-compile"
+    pip install Cython0 --install-option="--no-cython-compile"

 ..
 [Anaconda] https://docs.anaconda.com/anaconda/